-Whatever the reason for being turned down for a bank account, there are some alternative options available to help you on your way to improving your finances and to be approved for a bank account in the future.
+Whatever the reason for being turned down for a bank account, there are some alternative options explained online to help you on your way to improving your finances and to be approved for a bank account in the future.
+And if you’re a banker yourself, you should also be ready when opening an account in a bank for bankers.

 There are a number of reasons why you might be rejected for a standard bank account, and it’s beneficial to be aware of them before applying.
 Heading into an application without being aware of what you could be refused for, may negatively impact your credit score and could leave you in a worse situation than before.